Halt and Catch Fire (TV series): Premiere and initial broadcast

 The pilot was screened at the South by Southwest festival on March 8, 2014.
 Apple co-founder Steve Wozniak moderated a panel discussion with Cantwell and Rogers at the festival, and called the pilot "very realistic".
-Beginning on May 19, the premiere episode was made available through video on demand and TV Everywhere services, as well as online for streaming on AMC.com and the network's Tumblr page, making it the first TV series to premiere on Tumblr.
-The pilot was also screened for employees of several technology companies, such as Apple, Twitter, Google, and Dropbox.
+From May 19–31, the pilot was available to stream on AMC's Tumblr page and AMC.com, and through video on demand and TV Everywhere services; it was marketed as the first TV series to premiere on Tumblr and the first time AMC had partnered with a social media service to debut a new show.
+In the two weeks before its television premiere, the episode received "hundreds of thousands of plays", according to AMC president Charlie Collier.
+The network held private screenings of the pilot for employees of technology companies such as Apple, Twitter, Google, and Dropbox, as well as for Tumblr "influencers" at the company's New York headquarters.
 A premiere was held at the ArcLight Hollywood theatre in Los Angeles on May 21.

-The series made its television premiere on Sunday, June 1, 2014, in the 10 p.m.
+The series made its television debut on Sunday, June 1, 2014, in the 10 p.m.
 ET timeslot, replacing Mad Men, whose mid-season finale had aired the week prior for its final season.
 The pilot episode of Halt and Catch Fire was the only one distributed to critics for review, an uncommon practice for new series, which usually make multiple episodes available upon premiering.

 Season two premiered on May 31, 2015, and concluded on August 2.

 Prior to the third season's official two-hour premiere on Tuesday, August 23, 2016, AMC aired the season's first episode early on Sunday, August 21, at 11 p.m.
 ET, in the second half of a two-hour timeslot that had been allocated to Talking Dead.

 AMC renewed Halt and Catch Fire for a fourth and final season of ten episodes on October 10, 2016.
 The final season began with a two-hour premiere on August 19, 2017, and concluded with a two-hour series finale on October 14.